Man of the Match (film)

 Man of the Match is a 2022 Indian Kannada-language satire black comedy written and directed by D. Satya Prakash.
 Movie produced under PRK Productions banner.
 The film stars Nataraj S. Bhat, Dharmanna Kadooru, Atharva Prakash, Mayuri Nataraj, Shridatta, Brunda vikram.
 Satya Prakash uses a film-within-a-film narrative where the main actors play fictionalised versions of themselves.
-Nataraj decides to produce a film, after frustrated with his acting career not taking off anywhere, with his actor friend Dharmanna.
+Frustrated over the fact that his acting career not taking off, Nataraj decides to produce a film with his actor friend Dharmanna.
 The day of auditions in a huge studio provides more drama and surprises than expected, as Nataraj has something different on his mind.